 Our hybrid teacher courses have been developed by Joshua Lawrence after years of developing and teaching similar experiences at Harvard University and the University of California.
-These time-tested course experiences have been offered by the Reading Ways teams through the Massachusetts department of education, where participants gave the highest possible feedback in anonymous course reviews.
+These time-tested course experiences have been offered by the Reading Ways teams through the Massachusetts Department of Education, where participants gave the highest possible feedback in anonymous course reviews.

-What are the various text types that students encounter and how can we help them read and make sense of this vast variety?
-In this course we introduce these texts and the habits of mind that experts use to build and communicate knowledge in their fields.
+What are the various text types that students encounter, and how can we help them read and make sense of this vast variety?
+In this course, we introduce these texts and the habits of mind that experts use to build and communicate knowledge in their fields.
 We highlight some of the challenges these texts pose to students and how disciplinary literacy tools and strategies can help students learn content information.
-In the second part of this course, we explore ways to build disciplinary literacy teaching and learning skills school and district wide.
+In the second part of this course, we explore ways to build disciplinary literacy teaching and learning skills school and district-wide.

 High-quality academic discussions that contribute to student learning are reciprocal, typically collaborative, sometimes exploratory, and usually open-ended.
-In the classroom, such discussions encourage students to share their perspectives, so that comprehension of a text or concept becomes a process of reconciling potentially competing perspectives to illuminate each other and helps generate deeper student understanding.
-In this course, we look closely at the ways that teachers use their instructional talk to strengthen student learning and provide assessment rubrics to help students understand the importance of oral presentation in your content area.
+In the classroom, such discussions encourage students to share their perspectives, so that comprehension of a text or concept becomes a process of reconciling potentially competing perspectives to illuminate each other and help generate deeper student understanding.
+In this course, we look closely at the ways that teachers use their instructional talk to strengthen student learning and provide assessment rubrics to help students understand the importance of oral presentation in their content area.

 How do we determine what level of difficulty will be appropriate for our students, especially those who are struggling?
-This short course provides a quantitative framework for measuring text complexity (which considers aspects of text, such as sentence length and the number of infrequent words) and a qualitative rubric developed for informational and narrative texts.
+This short course provides a quantitative framework for measuring text complexity (which considers aspects of text, such as sentence length and number of infrequent words) and a qualitative rubric developed for informational and narrative texts.
 Additionally, we explore how readability formulas are arrived at, explain how they can be useful but also misleading, and provide online tools that teachers can use if they want to determine a text's readability level.